aleem-dev/DataAnalysis/MapleRoots/readme.md

 > These steps reflect real-world analyst challenges — transforming messy, incomplete data into actionable and interpretable insights for education policy and planning.

 ## Structure of Work
+I have named this project as **MapleRoots** as it checks possibility of a person boarn in Canada or not.

 Located under `MapleRoots/`, this project includes three solution pathways:

 | Folder               | Approach Type    | Summary                                                |